There were coloured flags everywhere.

 Remember that many hotels in Jiuzhaigou are for Chinese residents only, so it is wise to book your accommodation before getting to Jiuzhaigou!

-Eating in Jiuzhaigou
+What to Eat in Jiuzhaigou

 Like any touristy mountainous town, there are plenty of places to eat in Jiuzhaigou.
 Restaurants sell all sorts of Chinese food, often cooked in delicious Tibetan spices (I don’t know what the Chinese do to the humble aubergine, but it’s absolutely unreal).